YOUR JUICE CART

 5 minute read

-to get it right
+Veganuary and beyond - tips and tricks to get it right

 If you read my last blog post on Dry January then you’ll know that I’m in favour of a more gentler January this year, given the fact that we’ve all got a lot going on emotionally with another national lockdown, homeschooling and the constant fear of catching Covid.
 Nevertheless, I’m sure some of you are currently giving Veganuary a whirl, and might even have decided to keep up your new-found plant based eating habits into February too.
 So I wanted to provide some tips and tricks to keep you in tip top health if you have decided to ditch animal products.